OK, let’s start making a traditional solar panel.

 There were many studies conducted in the past, and some still going on to develop techniques and materials to increase the efficiency of solar cells.

 One of the most significant breakthroughs came when one research proved the best operating temperature of the cells.
 The research says, the hotter the cells get, the less current it produces.
 That’s why it is important to mount cells in such a way that they get cool as soon as possible.
+And this is why MIT researchers came up with 3D solar array.

 Silicon is the most widely used material in these solar cells, but gradually the trend is changing as thin-film amorphous technologies are showing greater efficiency using the material such as copper indium diselenide, gallium arsenide, and cadmium telluride.